mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/03-provider.md

 # Provider

 Quite often the implementation of a function requires data, connections, or more generally resources, that do not depend on an input but on the context in which it is executed.
-To inject these dependencies within a function and be able to use them for the development of application logic, Mondrian provides the provider construct.
+To inject these dependencies within a function and be able to use them for the development of application logic, Mondrian offers a construct called 'provider'.

 ## Definition

-To define a provider, a module of the same name is made available in the `@mondrian-framework/module` package.
+To define a provider, you can use a module of the same name available in the `@mondrian-framework/module` package.

 ```typescript
 import { result } from '@mondrian-framework/model'